westlyou/apps-store/apps_download/README.rst

 =============================

-Providing facility for the maintain dependency of Module at level of product and creating Zip file with all dependent modules
+Providing facility for the maintain dependency of Module at level of product and creating Zip file with all dependent modules.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot